NI Grammar School Admission criteria for

-In order to determine which pupils will be accepted into Year 8, the following criteria will be applied in the order set down, to applicants who were registered to sit the 2020-21 PPTC Entrance Assessment (Registration Card must be uploaded with the online Transfer Application):
+In order to determine which pupils will be accepted into Year 8, the following criteria will be applied in the order set down:

 (i) applicants who, at the date of their application, have a child of the family currently or previously enrolled at the School; (Name and year of present pupil and name and dates of attendance of past pupil must be given.)

-(ii) applicants who are the eldest* child of the family or the eldest child at the date of application, eligible to transfer to a mainstream Post-Primary school or the only child of the family or whose brother or sister is an eldest child who achieved grade A and previously applied to the School but was not selected.
+(iii) applicants who are the eldest* child of the family to have achieved a grade A or the only child of the family to have achieved a grade A or whose brother or sister is an eldest child who achieved grade A and applied to the School but was not selected.
 (Certificate of Verification must be provided.)

-*twins and other multiples who are eldest in the family are treated as joint eldest children.
+*twins and other multiples who are eldest in the family and have each achieved a Grade A or the particular grade being considered are treated as joint eldest children.

 Twins and children of other multiple births

-Where twins and other children of multiple births are participants in the computer based random process (*see below) of determining rank order as described below, the procedure will be conducted as set out but, on completion of the computer process, the ranking number of the second and any subsequent child of the multiple birth will be changed to that number immediately after the ranking number of the first child and the ranking number of all other applicants whose ranking was higher than that of the first child will be changed accordingly as a result.
+Where twins and other children of multiple births are eligible for criterion (iii), the procedure will be conducted as set out – applicants will be selected by rank order according to the combined standardised age score attained in the GL Assessment tests but, on completion of the procedure, the ranking number of the second and any subsequent child of the multiple birth will be changed to that number immediately after the ranking number of the first child and the ranking number of all other applicants will be changed accordingly as a result.